pdelteil/BugBountyReportTemplates/takeovers/azure-appservice-partial.md

 ## Summary

 The subdomain `$DOMAIN` was pointing to an Azure App service domain ($DOMAIN2), but that endpoint was not registered.
-I created the instance and added the `$DOMAIN` but it was not possible to add a custom domain, due to domain verification implemented by Azure.
+I created the instance but it was not possible to add a custom domain, due to domain verification implemented by Azure.

 It's partial takeover since I can't host any content but I can set this default error page.
 The owner wouldn't be able to host any content on the subdomain since I have it added on my account.
 It will show an error, so I have the subdomain hostage.